claucia/web-app-template/README.md

 1. Clone the template repository into the newly created folder: `git clone https://github.com/claucia/web-app-template.git .` (don't forget the `.` at the end, as it indicates the current folder).
 1. Change the remote URL in the local repository: `git remote set-url origin https://github.com/claucia/my-new-web-app.git`.
 1. Push the files to the remote repository: `git push`.
-1. Open the folder in Visual Studion Code: `code .`.
 1. In GitHub, check if the files have been corretly pushed to the repository.
+1. Still in Terminal, open the folder in Visual Studion Code: `code .`.
+1. Update the follow values in the `package.json` file:
+  - `name`
+  - `description`
+  - `public-url` parameter used int the `deploy` script (it should match your new repository name: `/my-new-web-app`).
-1. You are ready to start the development (and remember to commit frequently).
+1. You are ready to start the development.
+Remember to commit frequently!

 ## Running the app for development